ebtc-protocol/ebtc/README.md

 Liquity is a decentralized protocol that allows Ether holders to obtain maximum liquidity against their collateral without paying interest.
-After locking up ETH as collateral in a smart contract and creating an individual position called a "trove", the user can get instant liquidity by minting EBTC, a USD-pegged stablecoin.
-Each trove is required to be collateralized at a minimum of 110%.
+After locking up ETH as collateral in a smart contract and creating an individual position called a "cdp", the user can get instant liquidity by minting EBTC, a USD-pegged stablecoin.
+Each cdp is required to be collateralized at a minimum of 110%.
 Any owner of EBTC can redeem their stablecoins for the underlying collateral at any time.
 The redemption mechanism along with algorithmically adjusted fees guarantee a minimum stablecoin value of USD 1.

-An unprecedented liquidation mechanism based on incentivized stability deposits and a redistribution cycle from riskier to safer troves provides stability at a much lower collateral ratio than current systems.
+An unprecedented liquidation mechanism based on incentivized stability deposits and a redistribution cycle from riskier to safer cdps provides stability at a much lower collateral ratio than current systems.
 Stability is maintained via economically-driven user interactions and arbitrage, rather than by active governance or monetary interventions.